aclemons/emailrelay/doc/userguide.md

 Blocklists and dynamic firewalls
 --------------------------------
 E-MailRelay can consult with remote DNSBL blocklist servers in order to block incoming connections from known spammers.
+For example:

+        emailrelay -r --dnsbl=zen.spamhaus.org,bl.mailspike.net ...

 Refer to the documentation of the `--dnsbl` option for more details.

 It is also possible to integrate E-MailRelay with intrusion detection systems such as `fail2ban` that monitor log files and dynamically modify your iptables